-Texas Tech University School of Law (Tech Law) does not discriminate on the basis of race, color, age, sex, religion, national origin, sexual orientation, physical or mental disability, or Vietnam era or special disabled veteran status.
-Tech Law strongly believes in the rights and dignity of all persons, and therefore condemns discrimination on the basis of a personís sexual orientation.
-Tech Law reaffirms its commitment to providing an inclusive and supportive community for all.
+Texas Tech University School of Law (Texas Tech Law) does not discriminate on the basis of race, color, age, sex, religion, national origin, sexual orientation, physical or mental disability, or Vietnam era or special disabled veteran status.
+Texas Tech Law strongly believes in the rights and dignity of all persons, and therefore condemns discrimination on the basis of a person's sexual orientation.
+Texas Tech Law reaffirms its commitment to providing an inclusive and supportive community for all.

 Message about Military Recruiting

-In its recruitment and employment practices the U.S. military considers factors in violation of the Tech Law non-discrimination policies.
-Moreover, Association of American Law Schools (AALS) believes that allowing the military to recruit on campus is inconsistent with the AALS principle requiring member schools to pursue a policy of equal opportunity in employment practices.
+In its recruitment and employment practices the U.S. military considers factors in violation of the Texas Tech Law non-discrimination policies.
+Moreover, AALS believes that allowing the military to recruit on campus is inconsistent with the AALS principle requiring member schools to pursue a policy of equal opportunity in employment practices.
 Nonetheless, AALS has authorized member schools to permit military recruiters on campus, provided that this notice of conflict between AALS policy and military recruitment practices is provided to students considering interviewing with military recruiters.
-As a member school, Texas Tech supports and adheres to AALS policy.
+As a member school, Texas Tech Law supports and adheres to AALS policy.